DavidAnderson684/simba-plugin-manager-updater/README.md

 ### 2. Include the class in your plugin

+Now that you're installed, you need to include the class.
 Your plugin's constructor is a good place to do this.

-`include_once('path/to/your/plugin/updater/updater.php');`
+If you are using composer, you should copy the updater.php file into your plugin (if you edit the bundled copy in-place, then it will get over-written when you update), in the same directory as your composer.json and vendor directory are.

+`include_once('path/to/your/plugin/updater.php');`

-### 3. Edit the updater/updater.php to point to where your plugins are hosted
+### 3. Edit updater.php to point to where your plugins are hosted

-updater/updater.php is a very short file.
+updater.php is a very short file.
 Find this line ...

 `new Updraft_Manager_Updater_1_0('https://example.com/your/WP/mothership/homeurl', 1, 'plugin-dir/plugin-file.php');`